SAP/openui5-docs/docs/Scrolling_Implementation_Details_f5f6a47.md

 ### Interaction with the scroll containers

-There are cases, when an embedded control controls scrolling of the parent container, if required.
-These are
+There are cases, when an embedded control controls scrolling of the parent container, if required:

--   a `sap.m.ScrollContainer` inside a `sap.m.Page` may block parent scrolling, if it scrolls in the same direction itself;
+-   `sap.m.ScrollContainer` inside `sap.m.Page` may block parent scrolling, if it scrolls in the same direction itself
--   a `sap.m.TextArea` control in edit mode blocks parent scrolling, so that the user can scroll text contents during input;
+-   `sap.m.TextArea` in edit mode blocks parent scrolling, so that the user can scroll text contents during input
--   a `sap.m.GrowingList` control scrolls parent container to update positions of visible items after the new items have been loaded from the server.
+-   `sap.m.GrowingList` scrolls parent container to update positions of visible items after the new items have been loaded from the server

-When using a `sap.m.FlexBox` with `fitContainer:true` or `sap.m.TileContainer` inside a page, the `enableScrolling` property of the page needs to be set to false for the FlexBox or TileContainer to fit the viewport.
+When using `sap.m.FlexBox` with `fitContainer:true` or `sap.m.TileContainer` inside a page, the `enableScrolling` property of the page needs to be set to `false` for the `FlexBox` or `TileContainer` to fit the viewport.

+> Note:
+> The scrollbar changes its size and position on scrolling when the lazy loading mechanism is used.
+This behavior is expected as the scrollbar is dynamically resized when more content is rendered at the moment of scrolling.
+>
+> For example, when you open a page that uses lazy loading, only the blocks in the visible area of the screen are displayed.
+So, the more you scroll, the more content is being rendered, which leads to a smaller size of the scrollbar.
+For more information on lazy loading, see [Object Page Layout](Object_Page_Layout_2e61ab6.md).
+>
+>